ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 Multicast snooping switches shall begin in a state where all routable, ASM traffic is sent to the multicast router, which will route it outside of the network.
 When the traffic reaches the RP, the RP determines if it is interested in the traffic.
 If the RP is not interested in the traffic, then it will send a PIM prune message back to the multicast router.

-When the multicast router receives the PIM prune message, it shall send a report message excluding the multicast address back to the multicast snooping switch.
+When the multicast router receives the PIM prune message, it shall send a Report message excluding the multicast address back to the multicast snooping switch.
 Multicast snooping switches shall propagate the exclusion message back toward the source of the multicast stream until it reaches a switch that contains a port that is a member of that multicast group.

 The fact that an exclusion message was received on the multicast router port should be recorded so that the network can be properly updated in the case of future changes to group-based port membership.
 For example, if a multicast snooping switch stops propagating an exclusion message because it contains at least one port that is a member of the multicast group, then the switch should send an exclude message back towards the source of the multicast stream when the last port is removed from membership in the multicast group.

 TODO: is this a problem? we woule be preventing future refinements where an exclude message could be used to leave the have the port leave group membership

 Note that SSM traffic is handled differently because PIM will send a request to receive the traffic, so the recommendations in this section only apply to ASM traffic.

+# List of Timers, Counters and Their Default Values

+TODO: for each section, describe the effect of adjusting the timer and specify a default value

+## Group-Port Membership Interval

+TODO

+## Switch Proxy Query Interval

+This interval is analogous to the Query Interval in {{!RFC3376}} section 8.2 and {{!RFC3810}} section 9.2, except it denotes the interval between General Proxy Queries sent by the multicast snooping switch.

+## Startup Switch Proxy Query Interval

+This interval is analogous to the Startup Query Interval in {{!RFC3376}} section 8.6 and {{!RFC3810}} section 9.6, except it denotes the interval between General Proxy Queries sent by the multicast snooping switch at startup.

+## Startup Switch Proxy Query Count

+This interval is analogous to the Startup Query Count in {{!RFC3376}} section 8.7 and {{!RFC3810}} section 9.7, except it denotes the number of General Proxy Queries sent on startup, separated by the Startup Switch Proxy Query Interval.

 # Security Considerations